Meli'sa Morgan: 2005–present

 In 2014, Morgan was honored with an Unsung Heroine Award by the National R&B Music Society at Resorts Casino in Atlantic City, NJ.

 Morgan was featured on an episode of TVOne's Unsung which aired in 2015.

+On May 28, 2024, Morgan scored her first gold album, for the 1986 debut album entitled, "Do Me Baby."
+It was certified gold by the RIAA for sales reaching over 500,000 units.

 Personal life

 Morgan was married to playwright, writer, and director Shelly Garrett from 1993 until 1994.